cabalmail/cabal-infra/README.md

 # Documentation

 This document refers to more detailed documentation in the [docs](./docs) directory.
-Additionally, Automated code documentation is generated for the terraform code by [terraform-docs](https://github.com/terraform-docs/terraform-docs).
+Automated code documentation is generated for the Terraform code by [terraform-docs](https://github.com/terraform-docs/terraform-docs).
 See e.g. [terraform/infra/README.md](./terraform/infra/README.md).
+Automated code documentation is generated for the React code by [react-docgen](https://github.com/reactjs/react-docgen).
+These can be found in [react/admin/docs](./react/admin/docs).